elementary/houston/src/README.md

 This folder holds all of the houston code base.
 Each folder, with the exception of `cli` and `lib`, hold the code for a different process of houston.

+## api/

+This holds the code for the API server.
+It is strictly JSON based with no html.
+Anything related to the client, including pages, styles, and endpoints related to browser information should be in `client/`.

 ## cli/

 This folder holds all of the code needed to get the configuration setup and